-When many think of adoption, they often think of the wait times or the often harrowing process of being matched with a birthmother.
+When many think of adoption, they often think of the wait times or the often harrowing process of being connected with a birthmother.
 In addition to the perils that come along with child rearing, there is one aspect of adoption that is rarely spoken about.
 That is the financial cost of adopting a child.

 Adoption costs in the United States range from $25,000-$45,000.
 This impressive number is close to the amount of money it takes to put a child through college.
 However, when individuals want something, they will go to great lengths to get what they want, no matter the cost, especially when it comes to completing their family with a new addition.